qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-scenarios/raster-needs-reformatting/index.md

 Given this information, create a GeoTIFF file that can be loaded into QGIS and viewed alongside other data in QGreenland.

+## Validation

+The GeoTIFF should include all of the metadata necessary to correctly position it alongside other layers in QGreenland.

+![Solution displayed along with QGreenland (`Internet-required data/Greenland image mosaic` as base layer)](/_media/qgreenland_raster_reformatted2.png)

 ## Citation information